KevinAst/astx-redux-util/README.md

 ### Full Example

-Building even more on the previous example, our widget now:
+Building even more on the prior examples:
- - adds a curHash property (which is a determinate of whether application content has changed)
+ - our widget adds a curHash property (which is a determinate of whether application content has changed)

 We manage this new property in the parent widget reducer, because it has a unique vantage point of knowing when the widget has changed